aspect-build/rules_ts/docs/troubleshooting.md

 Use the `--traceResolution` flag to `tsc` to understand where TypeScript looked for the file.

-Verify is that there is actually a `.d.ts` file for TypeScript to resolve.
+Verify that there is actually a `.d.ts` file for TypeScript to resolve.
 Check that the dependency library has the `declarations = True` flag set, and that the `.d.ts` files appear where you expect them under `bazel-out`.

 ## TS5033: EPERM